PokemonHacker1337/HackedFlashGames/README.md

 Start with $999999999 and 200000 XP, the cooldown for special moves has been disabled (note: if you try to spam special moves, it will cancel out the previous special move used so you cannot simply spam them).

 Age of War 2:
-Start with lots of money and XP, the cooldown for special moves has been disabled, insane difficulty unlocked, infinite population.
+Start with lots of money and XP, the cooldown for special moves has been disabled (ignore the cooldown timer), insane difficulty unlocked, infinite population.

 Dune Buggy:
 Infinite health and lives (I decided against time as I kept getting softlocked in testing).